-The best robot lawn mower is the kind of tool you'll wonder how you ever lived without.
-That's because unless you're tooting around a large estate on a ride-on mower pretending it's a Formula 1 car, mowing lawns is a terribly tiresome thing to do: no sooner have you done it than the grass grows back and you have to do it all over again.
-We can't be the only people who spend more time maintaining their garden than actually enjoying it.
+Buy one of 2022's best robot lawn mowers and you'll wonder how you ever lived without it.
+That's because unless you're tooting around a large estate on a ride-on mower pretending it's a Formula 1 car, mowing lawns is like painting the Forth Bridge: no sooner have you done it than the grass grows back and you have to do it all over again.

-While your robot keeps the lawn at the perfect length, you can do the fun stuff – like getting stuck in to food cooked on one of the best barbecues or best pizza ovens while the sun goes down and the best outdoor lights create the perfect atmosphere.
+Moreover, while your robot keeps the lawn at the perfect length, you can do the fun stuff – like getting stuck in to food cooked on one of the best barbecues or best pizza ovens while the sun goes down.

 Most people have medium-size or small gardens, and that is who this smart, compact robot lawn mower from Flymo is targeted at.
 It cuts lawns up to 250 square metres in size, with its intelligent guide wire allowing its owner to specify cutting areas (multiple ones, even).